-The Intent, Implementation and Impact of our Curriculum – ICT
+The Intent, Implementation and Impact of our Curriculum – Computing

 At our school we want pupils to be MASTERS of technology and not slaves to it.
 Technology is everywhere and will play a pivotal part in students' lives,.
 Therefore, we want to model and educate our pupils on how to use technology positively, responsibly and safely.
 We want our pupils to be creators not consumers and our broad curriculum encompassing computer science, information technology and digital literacy reflects this.
 We want our pupils to understand that there is always a choice with using technology and as a school we utilise technology (especially social media) to model positive use.
 We recognise that the best prevention for a lot of issues we currently see with technology/social media is through education.